 The lowest piece C, or the drag, is parted upon the line 1, 1, but its sand extends upwards between the two sides of the pattern, as shewn by the shade-lines.
-The middle piece B, is parted through the line 2, 2; and lastly A, the top, is filled up level, the runner-stick being inserted at the time.
-A is first lifted, and all the pattern is then removed, with the exception of the chamfered bars and their slides, which are represented black;
+The middle piece B, is parted through the line 2 2; and lastly A, the top, is 'filled up level, the runner-stick at r being inserted at the time, A is first lifted, and all the pattern is then removed, excepting the chamfered bars and their slides, which are represented black; this pattern delivers its own cores for the circular mortises m m, the sand forming them being a part of that in B, or the middle flask; lastly, B is lifted, and the chamfer-slips are picked off from C. This pattern may consequently be moulded without turning over the flask, and every part of the mould is quite accessible for repair.